 NOW ACCEPTING APPLICATIONS!
-An internship program has been established by the Oil, Gas and Energy Resources Law (OGERL) Section of the State Bar of Texas to provide law students with a demonstrated interest in oil, gas and energy resources law the opportunity to obtain practical experience and exposure to the oil and gas sector.
-Under this Program, the OGERL Section will sponsor a summer internship at the following: (1) the Public Utility Commission of Texas; (2) the Texas General Land Office; (3) the Railroad Commission of Texas; and (4) the Electric Reliability Council of Texas (ERCOT).
-The internships will last six weeks during the summer of 2013.
-A stipend of $3,000 will be paid to the selected candidates by the Section.
-The aforementioned agencies and the ERCOT will make the final hiring decisions, and such decisions may be subject to additional background checks or requests to be made by the agencies and/or ERCOT.
+An internship program has been established by the Oil, Gas and Energy Resources Law (OGERL) Section of the State Bar of Texas to provide law students with a demonstrated interest in oil, gas and energy resources law the opportunity to obtain practical experience and exposure to the oil, gas and energy sector.
+Under this Program, the OGERL Section will sponsor a summer internship at the following: (1) the Public Utility Commission of Texas; (2) the Texas General Land Office; (3) the Railroad Commission of Texas; (4) the University Lands System; and (5) the Electric Reliability Council of Texas (ERCOT).
+The internships will last six weeks during the summer.
+A stipend of $5,000 will be paid to the selected candidates by the Section.
+The aforementioned agencies and ERCOT will make the final hiring decisions, and such decisions may be subject to additional background checks or requests to be made by the agencies and/or ERCOT.

-To apply, please complete and submit the following by the deadline:
+To apply, please complete the application found in the below links and submit to the email address below along with an unofficial transcript by the deadline:

-The OGERL Internship Application and the Intern Publicity Release and Liability Waiver Form are also available at your Career Placement Office or on the OGERL website at www.oilgas.org.
-Once you have filled out the application, please sign in the space provided and return your completed application, the executed and witnessed Intern Publicity Release and Liability Waiver Form, and an unofficial copy of your law school transcript to the following address by the deadline:
+The OGERL Internship Application and Certification and the Publicity Release and Liability Waiver forms are available at the active link above and are also available at your Career Placement Office.
+Once you have filled out the application, please sign the application in the space provided and return your completed application, the executed Certification and the executed and witnessed Intern Publicity Release and Liability Waiver form, and an unofficial copy of your law school transcript to the following address by the deadline:

 OGERL Section Internship Program

 c/o Mr. Ronnie Blackwell

 Senior Counsel, Upstream Commercial & Operations

 22777 Springwoods Village Pkwy – N1.5A.334